-As a result of the product and customer mix of our Asia Pacific operating segment, a portion of our revenue is subject to seasonal fluctuations.
-These fluctuations include seasonal patterns in the computer and cellular phone industry, which together have become a significant portion of the end markets we serve.
+As a result of the product and customer mix of our Asia Pacific operating segment, our revenue is subject to seasonal fluctuations.
+These fluctuations include seasonal patterns in the computer and cellular phone industries, which together have become a significant portion of the end markets we serve.
 This seasonality typically results in higher net sales in the third and fourth quarters due to end customer demand to meet fourth quarter sales of consumer electronics products.
 Seasonal fluctuations also include the Chinese New Year holidays in the first quarter, which typically results in lower net sales.

-Recently Issued Accounting Pronouncements
+Recently Issued Accounting Standards

-In July 2013, the Financial Accounting Standards Board (FASB) issued an update that would require an unrecognized tax benefit, or a portion of an unrecognized benefit be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit crarryforward.
+In July 2013, the Financial Accounting Standards Board (FASB) issued an update that would require an unrecognized tax benefit, or a portion of an unrecognized benefit, to be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward.
 This update is effective for interim and annual periods beginning after December 15, 2013, with early adoption permitted.
-Our adoption of this updated standard is not expected to have a material impact.
+We adopted the amendment on January 1, 2014, and our adoption did not have a material impact on our financial statements.